pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- We managed to deploy our model locally ---
+--- We managed to deploy our model locally.
+Given either a string on a curl request or a file containing said string, it will return a summarization of the string.
+  *curl --header "Content-Type: application/json" --request POST --data '{"content":"string"}' http://127.0.0.1:8000/bert*---

 ### Question 23